jmellibosky/Portfolio/README.md

+_This project is a work-in-progress and will be deployed on GitHub Pages once in the near future._

 # Joaquín Mellibosky's Personal Portfolio
-_Explore my projects and technical knowledge_

-## Description
 Welcome to my personal portfolio.
 In this project you will get a grasp of my personal background, my skills, and some of the personal projects I've worked on.

 ## Technologies